Nosham Coalfield: Geological Maps, Technical Reports Compilation In Final Phase - UrduPoint

 The experts have measured five stratigraphic sections, following which compilation of the field data, analyzed and integrated at field labs items to prepare the required geological maps, was initiated.

 "The attained samples have been analysed.
-The PC-IV has been completed and submitted to the Ministry (Petroleum Division)," the report said/395
+The PC-IV has been completed and submitted to the Ministry (Petroleum Division)," the report said/395/778